hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/SBMV2.md

 ## Interest Rate Model
-JustLend DAO SBM V2 introduces the **AdaptiveCurve Interest Rate Model**.
-It builds upon the Jump Curve model used in SBM V1, but adds dynamic adaptability, allowing real-time rate adjustments to keep market utilization near an optimal level (e.g., 90%).
+JustLend DAO SBM V2 introduces the **Adaptive Curve Interest Rate Model**.
+It builds upon the Jump Curve model used in SBM V1, but adds **dynamic adaptability**, allowing real-time rate adjustments to keep market utilization near an optimal level.
 This design ensures both rate stability and maximum capital efficiency.

-Just Like SBM V1, SBM V2 uses a jump-style rate curve, where the borrow rate rises sharply once utilization exceeds the kink point.
+Just Like SBM V1, SBM V2 uses a **jump-style rate curve**, where the borrow rate rises sharply once utilization exceeds the kink point.
 However, V2 introduces a dynamic vertical shift:

 * When utilization is low → the entire curve shifts downward, lowering borrow rates to stimulate borrowing;
 * When utilization is high → the curve shifts upward, raising rates to encourage repayments.